valentingavran/anglify/CONTRIBUTING.md

 - questions and answers stay available for public viewing so your question/answer might help someone else
 - Stack Overflow's voting system assures that the best answers are prominently visible.

-To save your and our time, we will systematically close all issues that are requests for general support and redirect people to Stack Overflow.
+To save your time and ours, we will systematically close all issues that are requests for general support and redirect people to Stack Overflow.

 ## <a name="issue"></a> Found a Bug?

 If you find a bug in the source code, you can help us by [submitting an issue](#submit-issue) to our [GitHub Repository](https://github.com/valentingavran/anglify).
-Even better, you can [submit a Pull Request](#submit-pr) with a fix.
+You can also [submit a Pull Request](#submit-pr) with a fix.

 ## <a name="feature"></a> Missing a Feature?

 You can _request_ a new feature by [submitting an issue](#submit-issue) to our GitHub Repository.
-If you would like to _implement_ a new feature, please consider the size of the change in order to determine the right steps to proceed:
+If you would like to _implement_ a new feature, please consider the size of the change to determine the proper steps to proceed:

-- For a **Major Feature**, first open an issue and outline your proposal so that it can be discussed.
+- For a **major feature**, first open a topic and outline your proposal so it can be discussed.
-  This process allows us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
+  This process allows us to coordinate our efforts better, prevent duplication of work, and help you craft the change to the project.

-  **Note**: Adding a new topic to the documentation, or significantly re-writing a topic, counts as a major feature.
+  **Note**: Adding a new topic to the documentation or significantly re-writing a topic counts as a major feature.

 - **Small Features** can be crafted and directly [submitted as a Pull Request](#submit-pr).